Patents provide exclusivity

 The list is unavoidably incomplete because it is very time-consuming (expensive) to review specifications and figure out which patents are essential.
 Most companies will not invest the time to contribute to such a list.
 They will simply report what an individual engineer happens to know, or not report at all.
 More worryingly, patent applications that have not been granted yet remain invisible, and the process under-reports patents owned by non-participants.
 This may lead companies to underestimate the risk that a patent owner will block the use of the standard.

 The list will contain non-essential patents because it is expensive to objectively verify whether or not a patent is essential.
 Objective verification requires a claim chart and an independent reviewer.
-A list of essential patents, diluted with a large number of non-essential patents is misleading, and may cause companies to overestimate the risk that a patent owner will block the use of the standard.
+A list of essential patents, diluted with a large number of non-essential patents is misleading, and may cause companies to overestimate the risk that patents will prevent the use of a standard.

 Single purpose Industry SDOs: simple and fast

 An Industry SDO that develops a single standard can easily oblige the participating companies upfront to license their essential patents.
 That is the simplest way to make sure that participating companies will not block the use of the standard.
 And for the participating companies it is a low risk commitment when the SDO develops a single standard that the company needs for its business.